followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/toolbar/items/items.md

 ---
 ---
 ##### shortDescription
-Configures toolbar controls.
-These controls allow users to format text and execute commands.
+Configures toolbar items.
+These items allow users to format text and execute commands.

 ---
-The toolbar provides built-in controls and supports custom controls.
-To add a built-in control to the toolbar, include it in the **items** array:
+The toolbar provides [predefined items](/Documentation/Guide/Widgets/HtmlEditor/Toolbar/Predefined_Items/) and supports custom items.
+To add a predefined item to the toolbar, include it in the **items** array:

 ---
 #####jQuery